Thanksgiving Hymns

 There are numerous Hodayot-like texts that were located in both cave 1 and cave 4 at Qumran.
 The largest of the documents was found at cave 1 (1QHa) as well as a second copy of the hymns which was in worse condition (1QHb).
 Cave 4 included six documents considered to be associated with the Thanksgiving Hymns: (4Q427–32, 4Q433, 433a, 4Q440, and 440a).
 The argument can be made that because these fragments were found in more than multiple caves, the Thanksgiving Hymns were of importance to the community at Qumran.

-It is important to note that there are two sets of literature involved in the entire work of the Hymns.
+There are two sets of literature involved in the entire work of the Hymns.
 The first set of poetic works is centered on the idea of one's self or "I".
 This set speaks of feelings, beliefs, and messages of destiny.
 The speaker in many of the poems is considered to perhaps be a figure called "The Teacher or Righteousness".
 The second set of poetic works was involved mainly with, as VanderKam describes as "regular members of the community" and no extraordinary claims were made by the poet.
-This section of the hymns is concerned with central themes of obedience to god, God judges evil, knowledge to God's followers, and the righteous praise god.
+This section of the hymns is concerned with central themes of obedience to God, God judges evil, knowledge to God's followers, and the righteous praise God.